ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 And finally, the most popular Python implemenation of YAML is PyYAML [#pyyaml]_ which is a large project of a few thousand lines of code and an optional C extension module.
-While in and of itself this isn't necessary an issue, this becomes more of a problem for projects like pip where they would most likely need to vendor PyYAML as a dependency so as to be fully self-contained (otherwise you end up with your install tool needing an install tool to work).
+While in and of itself this isn't necessarily an issue, this becomes more of a problem for projects like pip where they would most likely need to vendor PyYAML as a dependency so as to be fully self-contained (otherwise you end up with your install tool needing an install tool to work).
 A proof-of-concept re-working of PyYAML has been done to see how easy it would be to potentially vendor a simpler version of the library which shows it is a possibility.